-Mrs. Beasley was the favorite doll Buffy, played by Anissa Jones.
-The doll was Buffy's security blanket and confidant who listened to all her problems.
+Mrs beasley doll was Buffy's security blanket and confidant who listened to all her problems.
 In 1967, Mattel released a talking doll of 21" in a big, pink display box.
 On the original box was a color photo showing Buffy smiling with a Mrs Beasley doll in her arms.

 Mrs. Beasley wore a blue dress/pants with white polka-dots, yellow shoes, and a pair of black square-rimmed glasses.

-In addition, Mattel produced a 14-inch non-talking rag doll, complete with removable, fully-washable clothes; and a 10-inch talking Buffy with a 4-inch Mrs. Beasley (Maureen McCormick of THE BRADY BUNCH fame loaned her voice to the doll's voice box); and 6-inch non-talking, bendable Buffy with a 3-inch Mrs. Beasley.
+In addition, Mattel produced a 14-inch non-talking rag doll, complete with removable, fully-washable clothes; and a 10-inch talking Buffy with a 4-inch Mrs. Beasley (Maureen McCormick of THE BRADY BUNCH fame loaned her voice to the doll's voice box); and 6-inch non-talking, bendable Buffy with a 3-inch Mrs. Beasley. [source: Wikipedia]

 Georgia Schmidt lend her voice for the original Mrs. Beasley dolls.
 The phrases were recorded onto small records:

 What's it worth?
 Take a look at this Mrs Beasley Doll price guide: sold listings for a value indication.